tomyoktavian/tomyoktavian/README.md

 ###

-<p align="left">As a frontend developer with more than 4 years of experience, I have experience working with a wide range of companies, from startups and IT consultants.
+<p align="left">As a frontend developer with experience working with a wide range of companies, from startups and IT consultants.
 In addition to my expertise in frontend development, I also have experience with backend technologies.
 I am passionate about creating intuitive and user-friendly experiences and I am constantly striving to improve my skills and stay up-to-date with the latest technology and industry trends.</p>

 ###